 While wildfires can be unpredictable, taking extra steps to lower the risk of ember ignition around your property could be the difference between total loss or saving your home.
 This also goes for fires sparked by other causes at your home.

-How to lower the threat of wildfires?
+How to Lower the Threat of Wildfires?

 Making your property firewise begins with assessing the available fuel around your home.
 Fuel for a fire ranges from vegetation to the materials used to construct your home.

 Fires spread because there is fuel to burn, and the weather carries embers to new areas.
 According to the National Fire Protection Association (NFPA), embers and small flames are the primary way that most homes ignite in wildfires.
 Home destruction vs. home survival depends on the property’s ability to withstand ember attacks.
-Start by improving the defensible space around your home.

 - Clear leaves and other debris from gutters, eaves, porches, and decks.